Phoenixgreen763/Card-Chasers/README.md

 ## Testing

-The testing done on the project consisted of automated validator testing to discover any errors in the code, and also manual user testing to find potential bugs.
+The testing done on the project consisted of automated validator testing to discover any errors in the code, and things such as lighthouse were used, this was done to optomise page loading or any potential issues.
+Also manual user testing to find potential bugs.
 The decision was made not to build using tests as it was not deemed necessary, for such a game user testing seemed much more valuable.

 ## Manual Testing